harrisloi/Attendance-Management-System/README.md

 # Attendance-Management-System

-## XYZ University wants to design an online attendance system for students and faculty.
+Design an online attendance system for students and faculty for XYZ University by using Java language.

 There are three users for the system
 1. Admin